aneeshd/schedule_state/README.md

 You can create automations that trigger on the sensor state.
 Or, you can use the value of the sensor state as a condition in your automations.

+As of [v0.13.1](https://github.com/aneeshd/schedule_state/releases/tag/0.13.1), each state can have a custom icon.
+Pick any icon that you can find on [materialdesignicons.com](materialdesignicons.com) and prefix the name with `mdi:`.
+Note: the last icon assigned to a state is used for all occurrences of that state.

 ```
     events:
       - start: "0:00"
         end: "5:30"
         state: sleep
+        icon: mdi:sleep
       - start: "5:30"
         end: "22:30"
         state: awake
+        icon: mdi:walk
       - start: "22:30"
         state: sleep
 ```